sanderdms/tld-checker/README.md

-Purpose is to find what domain TLDS are available on an exact given name.
-And for what price.
+Purpose is to find what domain TLDS are available and for what price on any exact given name.

-This is not a domain transfer or WHOIS service !!

 ## Setup API server
 An API proxy is required to run this application.